Discover how we can transform your organisation

 When should I end a mentoring relationship?

-We can’t tell you this without talking to you personally.
-This is one of those situations where the answers are specific to you, your goals, and your mentoring relationship, of which no two are alike.
+While we can’t tell you this without talking to you personally, we can offer some helpful suggestions as to when wrapping up a mentoring relationship is necessary.
+This is one of those situations where the answers are specific to you, your goals, and your mentoring relationship – but there are common themes we can explore.

 However, we can suggest a few potential reasons why a mentorship may need to end:

 - Lack of chemistry: Perhaps you and your mentor don’t ‘click’, and you are not getting the best results from your mentoring sessions.
 This is a valid reason to seek out a different mentor.

 - You’ve reached your goals: If you have hit the marks you were aiming for, then that’s cause for celebration – it’s always valuable to savour achievements like this.
 But it could also be a sign that it’s time to plan your final session and say your goodbyes.

 - Life and career changes: Life and careers often change.
 Perhaps you get promoted, or have a child.
 This could result in having to reprioritise your work-life balance, meaning that your mentoring sessions need to come to an end.

 - The relationship has soured: As much as we like to keep things positive, sometimes mentorships can go bad.
 If your mentor is misbehaving or you feel uncomfortable in the relationship, it’s definitely time to call it a day.

 What happens when a mentoring relationship isn’t working?